JPMorgan Chase: Hold Or Fold?

 Using Table 4 to Understand and Modify Nasdaq Analysts' Forecasts

 It is useful to understand from Table 4 (and TABLE 3) how closing share prices at different dates, and different measures of shares on issue are used in the various calculations of current and projected EPS, P/E ratios and dividend yield.
 I comment further on this below.
 But first, to get a better idea of growth expectations, I need to make similar three-year period calculations to those in Table 2 above.
-But in this case I am looking ahead rather than back.
+But in this case, I am looking ahead rather than back.
 I have also included in Table 5 below comparative figures for the "High" and "Low" growth rates included in the last section of Table 3 above.

 Table 5

-Comments On TABLEs 3 To 5
+Comments On TABLES 3 To 5

-Given the projections of 7.56%, 14.17% and 9.28% earnings growth for 2017 to 2019, there would need to be no earnings growth in both 2020 and 2021 for the five year growth to average out to 6% as shown for analysts' forecasts in TABLE 3 above.
-It would seem the likely cause is there are no analysts' forecasts for 2020 and 2021 and the system has defaulted to 0% for these 2 periods, making the 5 year growth rate of 6% suspect.
+Given the projections of 7.56%, 14.17% and 9.28% earnings growth for 2017 to 2019, there would need to be no earnings growth in both 2020 and 2021 for the five-year growth to average out to 6% as shown for analysts' forecasts in TABLE 3 above.
+It would seem the likely cause is there are no analysts' forecasts for 2020 and 2021 and the system has defaulted to 0% for these 2 periods, making the five-year growth rate of 6% suspect.

 Analysts' Unit EPS Projections Require Modification -

 The 2016 EPS is based on a weighted average share basis.
 Average shares over the course of a year are relevant for measuring EPS where the increase or decrease in shares during the course of a year are perceived to have an effect on the income generating assets employed in the business, and the earnings from those assets during the year (for example, an increase in shares on issue where scrip is used to acquire another company or business during the year).

-But, JP Morgan buys back shares with idle cash or borrowings, which do not materially affect earnings capacity.
-Therefore, the base EPS for JP Morgan at the end of 2016, beginning of 2017 is better calculated as 2016 net income divided by total basic shares issued as at end of 2016 financial year.
+But, JPMorgan buys back shares with idle cash or borrowings, which do not materially affect earnings capacity.
+Therefore, the base EPS for JPMorgan at the end of 2016, beginning of 2017 is better calculated as 2016 net income divided by total basic shares issued as at the end of 2016 financial year.
 That starting EPS is $6.34 per share per TABLE 4 above, and not the $6.19 per Analysts' forecasts per TABLEs 3 to 5 above.

-Analysts' Projections for Earnings Per Share Require Modification for Share Repurchases -
+Analysts' Projections For Earnings Per Share Require Modification For Share Repurchases -

 As can be seen in Table 1, JPMorgan has been regularly repurchasing shares.
 Shares are repurchased both for stock-based compensation and for share count reduction, so it is appropriate to show net repurchases in TABLE 1.
 Net share repurchases as a percentage of net income have ranged from 28.4% in 2011 to 31.7% in 2016.

 For the full period 2011 to 2016, net share repurchases have averaged 17.3% of net income.
-For the 3 years 2014 to 2016 net share repurchases averaged 21.5% of net income.
-For reasons given below under dividends, for the 3 years 2017 to 2019 I will assume net share repurchases will be limited to an average of 20% of net income.
+For the 3 years 2014 to 2016, net share repurchases averaged 21.5% of net income.
+For reasons given below under dividends, for the 3 years 2017 to 2019, I will assume net share repurchases will be limited to an average of 20% of net income.

 Dividend Projections

-From its 2016 10-K report we can find JPMorgan must conduct semi-annual company-run stress tests and, in addition, must submit an annual capital plan to the Federal Reserve, taking into account the results of separate stress tests designed by the Firm and the Federal Reserve.
+From its 2016 10-K report, we can find JPMorgan must conduct semi-annual company-run stress tests, and, in addition, must submit an annual capital plan to the Federal Reserve, taking into account the results of separate stress tests designed by the Firm and the Federal Reserve.
 Furthermore, JPMorgan is required to receive a notice of non-objection from the Federal Reserve before taking capital actions, such as paying dividends, implementing common equity repurchase programs or redeeming or repurchasing capital instruments.

 At January 1, 2017, JPMorgan Chase's banking subsidiaries could pay, in the aggregate, approximately $20 billion in dividends to their respective bank holding companies without the prior approval of their relevant banking regulators.
 The capacity to pay dividends in 2017 will be supplemented by the banking subsidiaries' earnings during the year.

 The transition to higher Risk-based capital regulatory minimums will influence JPMorgan's dividend policy -